 Notably, the news of layoffs in several industries has dominated headlines since the second half of 2022, especially in Technology, E-commerce, and Real Estate.
-December saw a slow-down of the layoff waves in these sectors, but their impact has left the market undeniably quieter.
+December saw a slow-down of the waves, but their impact has left the market undeniably quieter.

 Regarding to main objectives, efficient cost control is key driver to HR decision in 2023.
 Majority of employers are seeking cross-over-skilled staff to handle multitasking roles (nearly a half of respondents prioritise this skill).
 Together with the dominance of digitalisation, there will be a high demand for highly skilled workers, particularly those with good digital knowledge and adaptability.

-While the economic tension is boosting employers to seek cost balance solutions for their businesses, employees are trying to manage their cost of living to handle with the inflation situation.
-Indeed, majority of working people in our study placed salary as top factor impacts their career choice.
+While the economic tension is boosting employers to seek cost-balanced solutions for their businesses, employees are trying to manage their living costs to cope with the inflation.
+Indeed, majority of working people in our study placed salary among the top factors that impact their career choice.